 Secretary of State Antony J. Blinken recently participated in a conversation on artificial intelligence (AI) at the U.S. Department of State.
 The conversation, titled "A Conversation on Artificial Intelligence (AI) at State," was hosted by Chief Data and Artificial Intelligence Officer Dr. Matthew Graviss.
 The event aimed to engage with emerging technologies and their impact on diplomacy and international relations.
 Secretary Blinken discussed the topic of artificial intelligence and its implications, highlighting the U.S. Department of State's efforts to promote democratic values and advance a free, peaceful, and prosperous world.
 The U.S. Department of State leads America's foreign policy through diplomacy, advocacy, and assistance, with the Secretary of State serving as the President's chief foreign affairs adviser.
 Secretary Blinken's participation in the conversation underscores the importance of AI in shaping diplomatic strategies and decision-making processes.

-The current US Secretary of State, Anthony Blinken, has revealed that his department is testing AI-based tools to fight "misinformation."
-The State Department is using AI to "advance our foreign policy" and to "strengthen this institution."
-The department is a leader in testing and "harnessing" AI technology.
-The AI tools are part of a media monitoring and analysis project that spans the globe.
-Blinken praises the ability of AI-powered tools to make mass surveillance and combat "disinformation."
+Secretary of State Antony J. Blinken recently revealed that the State Department is utilizing AI-based tools to combat misinformation.
+The department is using AI to "advance our foreign policy" and to "strengthen this institution."
 The State Department has a program that can ingest a million articles every day from around the world, translate, synthesize, and provide a clear picture of what's happening in the information space immediately.
 However, the accuracy and reliability of this immediate picture may be questionable.
 The State Department has a history of investigating and engaging in controversial activities related to online censorship.
-The AI tools are likely to be more efficient in identifying and censoring "disfavored" speech on online platforms. [df85df54]
+The AI tools are likely to be more efficient in identifying and censoring "disfavored" speech on online platforms.